rwb/prevention/README.md

 76. How did the analysis results change when the implementation deteriorated?
 77. How did the outcome patterns vary between the hard and soft crime calls?
 78. Were the study results consistent with the theoretical predictions?

+*Note*: you can read about the rating that hot spots policing interventions received at [Crime Solutions](https://crimesolutions.ojp.gov/ratedpractices/8#pd).